-483 3.3 PUBLIC REVIEW
+477 3.3 PUBLIC REVIEW

-- 484 Public Review begins when the PMO posts a new draft Specification on the JCP Website and - announces its availability for public review and comment. - 486 The Spec Lead is responsible for ensuring that all comments are read and considered.
-If those - 487 comments result in revisions to the draft, and those revisions result in major changes (in the opinion of - 488 the Expert Group,) then the Spec Lead must send an updated draft (with a summary of the changes) - 489 to the PMO before the review period ends.
-The PMO shall post the new draft and the change - summary on the JCP Website and shall notify the public that the new draft is available.
+478 Public Review begins when the PMO posts a new draft Specification on the JCP Website and479 announces its availability for public review and comment.

+480 The Spec Lead is responsible for ensuring that all comments are read and considered.
+If those the Expert Group,) then the Spec Lead must send an updated draft (with a summary of the changes)

+481 comments result in revisions to the draft, and those revisions result in major changes (in the opinion of to the PMO before the review period ends.
+The PMO shall post the new draft and the change

+484 summary on the JCP Website and shall notify the public that the new draft is available.

-491 3.4 PUBLIC DRAFT SPECIFICATION APPROVAL BALLOT
+485 3.4 PUBLIC DRAFT SPECIFICATION APPROVAL BALLOT

-- 492 The Public Draft Specification Approval Ballot starts when the Public Review closes.
-At the close of - balloting, all comments submitted by EC members with their ballots shall be circulated to the Expert - 494 Group by the PMO. - 495 If the Public Draft Specification Ballot fails, the Expert Group will have 30 days to update the draft in - 496 response to the concerns raised by the EC and to submit a revised version to the PMO.
-If a revised - draft is not received within 30 days, the original decision by the EC shall stand and the JSR shall be - 498 closed.
-If a revision is received, the PMO shall forward it to the EC and initiate a Public Draft - 499 Specification Reconsideration Ballot.
-At the close of balloting, all comments submitted by EC members - with their ballots shall be circulated to the Expert Group by the PMO.
-If this ballot fails, the JSR shall - be closed and the Expert Group shall disband.
-If the JSR was a revision to an existing Specification, - the Spec Lead shall resume the role of Maintenance Lead of the current Specification (see section 5.)
+The Public Draft Specification Approval Ballot starts when the Public Review closes.
+At the close of balloting, all comments submitted by EC members with their ballots shall be circulated to the Expert Group by the PMO.

+489 If the Public Draft Specification Ballot fails, the Expert Group will have 30 days to update the draft in 490 response to the concerns raised by the EC and to submit a revised version to the PMO.
+If a revised 491 draft is not received within 30 days, the original decision by the EC shall stand and the JSR shall be 492 closed.
+If a revision is received, the PMO shall forward it to the EC and initiate a Public Draft 493 Specification Reconsideration Ballot.
+At the close of balloting, all comments submitted by EC members 494 with their ballots shall be circulated to the Expert Group by the PMO.
+If this ballot fails, the JSR shall 495 be closed and the Expert Group shall disband.
+If the JSR was a revision to an existing Specification, 496 the Spec Lead shall resume the role of Maintenance Lead of the current Specification (see section 5.)

-503 4.
+497 4.
 FINAL RELEASE

-504 4.1 PROPOSED FINAL DRAFT
+498 4.1 PROPOSED FINAL DRAFT

-- If the Public Draft Specification Approval Ballot (or Reconsideration Ballot) is successful, the Expert - 506 Group shall prepare the Proposed Final Draft of the Specification by completing any revisions it deems - 507 necessary in response to comments received.
-The Spec Lead shall then send the Proposed Final - 508 Draft to the PMO, which shall post it on the JCP Website for public download.
+If the Public Draft Specification Approval Ballot (or Reconsideration Ballot) is successful, the Expert Group shall prepare the Proposed Final Draft of the Specification by completing any revisions it deems necessary in response to comments received.
+The Spec Lead shall then send the Proposed Final

+502 Draft to the PMO, which shall post it on the JCP Website for public download.

-509 4.1.1 COMPLETE THE RI AND TCK
+503 4.1.1 COMPLETE THE RI AND TCK

-- 510 The Spec Lead Member is responsible for the completion of both the RI and the TCK.
-JSRs that are - 511 assigned to both ECstargeted at more than one platform are required to support both each - environments, which may require a separate RI and TCK for each environment.
-If the RI and TCK - 513 uncover areas of the Specification that were under-defined, incomplete, or ambiguous, the Spec Lead - shall work with the Expert Group to correct those deficiencies and then send a revised Specification - 515 together with a summary of the changes to the PMO.
-Information shall be posted to the JCP Website. - 516 The Expert Group shall continue to consider any further comments received during this time.
+The Spec Lead Member is responsible for the completion of both the RI and the TCK.
+JSRs that are targeted at more than one platform are required to support each environment, which may require a separate RI and TCK for each environment.
+If the RI and TCK uncover areas of the Specification that were under-defined, incomplete, or ambiguous, the Spec Lead shall work with the Expert Group to correct those deficiencies and then send a revised Specification together with a summary of the changes to the PMO.
+Information shall be posted to the JCP Website.
+The Expert Group shall continue to consider any further comments received during this time.

-4.1.2 ESTABLISH A FIRST-LEVEL TCK APPEALS PROCESS
+511 4.1.2 ESTABLISH A FIRST-LEVEL TCK APPEALS PROCESS